NoSequel/Portage/README.md

 # Portage
 Portage is a multi-purpose, extensible network, optimized core written in Kotlin.
-I currently do not recommend using it in it's current state, therefore I won't publish releases for this until further notice.
+I currently do not recommend using it in its current state, therefore I won't publish releases for this until further notice.

 # Todo